TonyBogdanov/transax/docs/api/classes/ExpressionCompilerToken.md

 # Class: ExpressionCompilerToken

-Represents a dynamic value expression as an identifier optionally following by a chain of array / object accessors.
+Represents a dynamic value expression as an identifier optionally following by a chain of array / object accessors or invocations.

-Example: `foo.bar[0].baz`.
+Example: `foo.bar[0].baz( 123, true )`.

 ## Hierarchy